sjspielman/dragon/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have

+* Updated the DESCRIPTION field to no longer capitalize "Earth"

 ## Test environments
 * Local OS X install, R 3.5.3
 * Linux (x86_64-pc-linux-gnu on travis-ci), R versions `oldrel`, `release`, and `devel`